 Allocation Agreement

-At each Dedicated Delivery Point other than where an Operational Balancing Agreement (OBA) applies there shall be an Allocation Agreement, irrespective of the number of Shippers using that Dedicated Delivery Point.
+At each Dedicated Delivery Point which is the subject of this Agreement (other than where an Operational Balancing Agreement (OBA) applies) there shall be an Allocation Agreement, irrespective of the number of Shippers using that Dedicated Delivery Point.

-Subject to section 5.4, where a Dedicated Delivery Point is used by:
+Where any such Dedicated Delivery Point:

-only one Shipper, First Gas shall be the Allocation Agent and that Shipper’s Daily and Hourly Delivery Quantities will be the respective metered quantities; or
+is reasonably expected to be used by only one Shipper, First Gas (or, if agreed by First Gas and the Interconnected Party, the Interconnected Party) shall be the Allocation Agent and that Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities will be the respective metered quantities; and

-more than one Shipper, each Shipper’s Daily and Hourly Delivery Quantities will be the respective qualities determined by the Allocation Agent under the applicable Allocation Agreement.
+is, or is reasonably expected to be, used by more than one Shipper, each Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities will be the respective qualities determined by the Allocation Agent under the applicable Allocation Agreement.

-The End-user of Gas taken at a Dedicated Delivery Point shall have the right to determine the rules to be applied by the Allocation Agent to determine Shippers’ Daily and Hourly Delivery Quantities.
-The Allocation Agreement must ensure that the Allocation Agent notifies First Gas via OATIS of each Shipper’s Daily and Hourly Delivery Quantities within the times published by First Gas on OATIS.
+The Interconnected Party at any such a Dedicated Delivery Point shall have the right to determine the rules to be applied by the Allocation Agent to determine Shippers’ Daily Delivery Quantities and Hourly Delivery Quantities.
+The Interconnected Party is to ensure that the Allocation Agreement requires the Allocation Agent to notify First Gas via OATIS of each Shipper’s Daily Delivery Quantities and Hourly Delivery Quantities within the times published by First Gas on OATIS.

 Operational Balancing Agreement